 1. Full-time education is offered on historical instruments or copies.

 2. Additional courses are offered for students on modern instruments who want an introduction to performing Early Music repertoire

 All principal subjects, with the exception of clavichord and basso continuo, may be pursued as a complete four-year bachelor’s programme, or as a postgraduate study – as a specialization following a general classical principal study, for example.

 Basso continuo and clavichord may be studied as a bachelor principal subject in the third and fourth year assuming that the student finished a keyboard study or has attained accomplishments equivalent to the bachelor degree.

-For more information please contact the Head of Early Music, Teunis van der Zwart.
+For more information please contact the acting Head of Early Music, Kees Koelmans.

 The Bachelor of Music course consists of a propaedeutic year (first academic year) and a main phase (second, third and fourth academic years).
 The propaedeutic year has an introductory nature, and may lead to students being advised not to continue their conservatory study.
 The propaedeutic examination concludes the first year of study.
 More

 Students on the master's programme focus on broad, in-depth study of their principal subject.
 The programme is flexible and students are expected to map out their own course of study.
 More